aragit/aragit/README.md

 ### Architecture as a Transferable Engine

-Every project in this portfolio implements a **full pipeline**, but each makes its **primary architectural contribution** to a specific layer of a 7-layer neuro-symbolic stack:
+Every project in this portfolio implements a **Production Grade Complete  Pipeline**, but each makes its **primary architectural contribution** to a specific layers:

 | Layer | Function | Cross-Domain Transfer |
 |-------|----------|----------------------|